Chymyst/curryhoward/src/main/tut/Tutorial.md

 makeUser(123, (n: Int) ⇒ "id:" + (n * 100).toString)
 ```

-The library always prints the lambda-calculus term corresponding to the generated code.
+With the `verbose` option set, the library will print the lambda-calculus term corresponding to the generated code.
 In this example, the term is `User(userName, userIdGenerator userName)`.

 The chosen notation for lambda-calculus terms supports tuples and named case classes.